-Most Australian’s have been to Bali many times but for the handful of newbie’s to this magical island following are some classic mistakes many people have made that have put a dampener on their holiday.
+Most Australians have been to Bali many times, but for the handful of newbies to this magical island, the following are some classic mistakes many people have made that have dampened their holiday.

-Try to avoid doing these things and you will end up having one of the best holidays of your life!
+Try to avoid doing these things, and you will have one of the best holidays of your life!

 These tips are gold and are there for you as a very quick reference.
-Some you probably already know and others are just common sense.
-But, keep these in the back of you’re mind all the time.
+Some you probably already know, and others are just common sense.
+But keep these in the back of your mind all the time.

 1. Don’t drink from the tap.

-This may sound like a brainer but there are tourists who will still drink from the tap.
+This may sound like a brainer, but there are tourists who will still drink from the tap.
 The rule of thumb here is nil by mouth.
-Don’t even use the water for rinsing your mouth when brushing your teeth.
+Don’t even use the water to rinse your mouth when brushing your teeth.
 Avoid it at all costs.
-All of the Bali holiday villas we have listed on the site come with a water dispenser so there’s no need for going near the tap.
-Bottled water can be easily bought at the numerous convenience stores dotted around the island and for 1.5 litres will set you back around 80 cents.
-It is cheap as chips, so whatever you never touch the water.
-Sure you can use it for showering but if you want a case of the dreaded Bali belly as you have never had in your life before, avoid drinking the water.
+All of the Bali holiday villas we have listed on the site come with a water dispenser, so there’s no need to go near the tap.
+Bottled water can be easily bought at the numerous convenience stores dotted around the island, and 1.5 litres will set you back around 80 cents.
+It is as cheap as chips, so you never touch the water.
+Sure, you can use it for showering, but if you want a case of the dreaded Bali belly as you have never had in your life before, avoid drinking the water.

 2. Try not to have ice in your drinks.